 Don’t be afraid to invest in help

 Understanding all aspects of running a business can be daunting and time-consuming.
 For example, the details of accounting and invoicing can take time and effort that you may not have the energy for.
 You could invest in an accountant or online invoicing system to help manage your cash flow.
 Use resources available to create reliable invoice templates for your business – these can often be found online for free and are a great way to improve your credibility.
+You may also benefit from using Design Bundles templates for help with any graphics or logos or you could hire a Canva Virtual Assistant to cover all of the design work for you.

 Ask for support with your childcare needs